ag400/geospatial-database/README.md

 # geospatial-database
-This project using postgresql to construct geospatial database.
+This project uses postgresql to construct geospatial database.
 The below are tutorial for creating and backing up database by typing the command lines in the terminal.
 ### Install postgresql version 9.6
 ```console
 aijing@aijing-X555LAB:~$ sudo apt-get install postgresql-9.6